Johnson declines to commit to getting US trade deal before next election - NewsBreak

 “I have plenty of reason to be optimistic about that.
 But the Americans do negotiate very hard.”

+Mr Johnson spoke to broadcasters on the terrace of a skyscraper in New York where he has been attending a UN summit, before getting the train to Washington DC for his first visit to the White House since Mr Biden succeeded Donald Trump.

-Mr Johnson heads to the White House having conceded Britain and the US could have possibly taken a different course over the withdrawal of troops of Afghanistan, with the president having rejected his calls to extend the deadline.
+The Prime Minister conceded Britain and the US could have possibly taken a different course over the withdrawal of troops of Afghanistan.

 “America has been there for 20 years and it’s a respectable argument to say that enough is enough.
 Look, I mean, could we have done it a bit differently?
 Maybe we could,” the Prime Minister told American broadcaster NBC.